Fizzy’s Pet Parents Save Over $3,500 in Tracheal Surgery

 “Within the first year after enrolling in pet insurance, we noticed Fizzy was having some trouble breathing,” says Shawna.
 “She would sometimes make a ‘honking’ sound when she got anxious, excited, or overexerted.”
 While some pet parents would chock it up to a reverse sneeze or allergies, Shawna brought Fizzy to the vet very concerned, and rightfully so: “Her doctor eventually diagnosed her with a collapsing trachea.
 We tried to treat the condition with medications for quite some time, but nothing seemed to be helping much and her condition just continued deteriorating.
 We could no longer take her outside for more than a few minutes, and going for walks was definitely out of the question due to the respiratory distress it caused.
 We couldn’t play catch with her toys or do any of the things she loved anymore because her breathing issues were just awful.”

 By July 2018, Shawna had hit her breaking point.
 “Fizzy’s respiratory distress got so bad that we thought she was going to suffocate right before our eyes.
-I called her regular veterinarian at Banfield, and they told me to bring her in.
+I called her regular veterinarian and they told me to bring her in.
 When we got there, they tried to get x-rays of her trachea, but her anxiety level was so high that her gums turned blue, and she almost stopped breathing while they were attempting to diagnose her.”
 The vets determined that the situation was too dangerous to continue the examination, so they administered oxygen and advised Shawna to take Fizzy to the emergency pet hospital before scheduling a visit with specialists.

-“We rushed over and by the time we got there, her anxiety level had gone down, and her breathing had somewhat improved thanks to the oxygen she had received at Banfield,” says Shawna.
+“We rushed over and by the time we got there, her anxiety level had gone down, and her breathing had somewhat improved thanks to the oxygen she had received at the vet,” says Shawna.
 “They were able to obtain the x-rays they needed, and they discovered that a portion of her trachea was severely and dangerously collapsed.”
 They stabilized Fizzy and scheduled a follow-up with a surgeon a few days later.
 “He advised that the only viable option for treatment was for her to have a tracheal stent inserted to open up her collapsed airway.
 He also went over some of the possible side effects and complications.
 We were heartbroken at the thought of losing our baby over this medical condition.
 We love this little girl with every fiber of our being!”
 Shawna and her husband knew they had no other choice but to go forward with the surgery.

 “Fizzy underwent surgery on August 27, 2018,” says Shawna.
 “When the surgeon got the scope down her and could see things more clearly, he discovered that she actually had a malformation of the tracheal rings that was causing the grade IV severe tracheal collapse.”